A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Introduction and motivation

-In 2018, Vallev and Il'yasov \cite{V-I} established a qualitative result for the existence of the reconstructed potential $\hat q$ by transforming the problem into solving a critical equation.
-They further proved the uniqueness of $\hat q$ by the restriction $\lambda_*>\lambda_1(q_0)$.
-These results also hold for the $n$-dimensional inverse spectral problem (see \cite{V-I2019}).
-However, the reliance on convex analysis theory in \cite{V-I,V-I2019,V-I2020} to discuss the uniqueness of the inverse spectral problem restricts their result to the traditional constraint $\lambda_* > \lambda_1(q_0)$.
+Compared with traditional inverse spectral problems, Problem (IOSP) exhibits superior applicability in real-world scenarios due to its minimal data requirements, necessitating only a single observation.
+Note that a qualitative result was established in \cite{V-I} for the existence and uniqueness of the reconstructed potential $\hat q$ by the restriction $\lambda_*>\lambda_1(q_0)$.

+However, the reliance on convex analysis theory in \cite{V-I} to discuss the uniqueness of the inverse spectral problem restricts their result to the traditional constraint $\lambda_* > \lambda_1(q_0)$.
 Furthermore, in practical applications, proving the {\em qualitative} result for existence and uniqueness of the solution to Problem (IOSP) is necessary but insufficient.
 The essential goal is a {\bf quantitative} characterization of the reconstructed potential $\hat{q}$, for which an explicit exact expression represents the optimal outcome.
 We introduce a planar dynamical system approach that fundamentally departs from all previous methodologies in inverse spectral problems.
 This approach simultaneously eliminates the restrictions on the parameter space $(\lambda_*, q_0)$ and yields an explicit expression for $\hat{q}$.
 On one hand, in contrast to the uniform dynamics observed under the restriction $\lambda_* > \lambda_1(q_0)$, removing this constraint exhibits three distinct types of dynamical behavior, significantly increasing analytical difficulty, as evidenced by the phase diagrams {(see Fig. 1, Fig. 2., Fig. 3 in Section 3).
 On the other hand, we provide specific expressions for the minimized error $\|\hat{q} - q_0\|_{\mathcal L^p}$, which is primarily derived from the periodicity of the solution to the critical equation.
 Moreover, in the specific case where ${q} \in \mathcal{L}^2$, we demonstrate that a sharper result can be achieved: an explicit analytical expression for $\hat{q}$ in terms of $q_0$ and $\lambda_*$.
 Furthermore, we present the dilation relation between the errors associated with the $m$-th eigenvalue and that of the principal eigenvalue through a constructed homeomorphic mapping.
+This homeomorphism shows our dynamical-system framework accommodates any \(\lambda_m(q)\) as \(\lambda_*\) in Problem (ISOP), rather than only \(\lambda_1(q)\).